nottinghamtec/PyRIGS/README.md

 At this stage the project is very early on, and the main focus has been on getting a working system that can be tested and put into use ASAP due to the imminent failure of the existing system.
 Because of this, the documentation is still quite weak, but this should be fixed as time goes on.

+This document is intended to get you up and running, but if don't care about what I have to say, just clone the sodding repository and have a poke around with what's in it, but for GODS SAKE DO NOT PUSH WITHOUT TESTING.

 ### What is this repository for? ###
 For the rapid development of the application for medium term deployment, the main branch is being used.
 Once the application is deployed in a production environment, other branches should be used to properly stage edits and pushes of new features.